sundowndev/underbase/docs/organize-migrations.md

 ### File structure evolution

-Every collections are migrated in the entrypoint.
+Every collections are migrated inside the entrypoint `index.js`.

 ![img1](https://i.imgur.com/bkHGZPZ.png)

-Collections now have their own file and executed from the entrypoint.
+Collections now have their own file and are executed from the entrypoint.

 ![img2](https://i.imgur.com/QBqoyU7.png)